riyanpatel1/gojek-clone-app/README.md

 ### Current Trends in On-Demand Services

 The on-demand service app market is hotter than a summer sidewalk—people love convenience!
-Trends show a surge in services like home cleaning, food delivery, and even dog-walking apps.
+Trends show a surge in services like home cleaning, food delivery, and even dog walking apps.
 Customers crave quick, efficient solutions at their fingertips.
 Think about how you can hop on these trends: consider seasonal offers or partnerships with local businesses to keep your service fresh and relevant.

 ### Competitor Analysis